hectorperez/amplitude_ex/README.md

   ```

 ## Testing
-  Add this to `test.exs` so it doesn't make api requests in testing:
+  Add this to `test.exs` so it doesn't make api requests in test enviroment:
   ```elixir
     config :amplitude,
       track_api_url: "test",